You can make a tax-free contribution to WETA from your traditional or ROTH IRA if you are age 70 ½ or older.

 - Charitable contributions from an IRA must go directly to a public charity that is not a supporting organization.
 Contributions to donor-advised funds and private foundations, except in narrow circumstances, do not qualify for tax-free IRA rollover contributions.

 - Distributions can only be made from traditional Individual Retirement Accounts or Roth IRAs.
 Charitable donations from 403(b) plans, 401(k) plans, pension plans, and other retirement plans are ineligible.
-Distributions must be made directly from the IRA trustee payable to WETA or another non-profit before December 31, 2014.
+Distributions must be made directly from the IRA trustee payable to WETA or another non-profit before December 31, 2015 to qualify for the current tax year.

 - You cannot receive any goods or services in return for your charitable IRA rollover contribution in order to qualify for tax-free treatment.